-The Havanese has a lifespan of about 14 to 16 years.
-They do have some common health problems that potential owners should be aware of.
+Havanese do have some common health problems that potential owners should be aware of.
 These include:

-- Cataracts are a cloudiness of the lens of the eye which can lead to vision loss and blindness.
+- Cataracts: This condition is characterized by a cloudiness of the lens of the eye, which can lead to vision loss and blindness.
 Surgery may be required to remove them.

-- Chondrodysplasia, or "dwarfism", which causes a dog to have shorter legs.
+- Chondrodysplasia: This condition, which is also referred to as "canine dwarfism," causes a dog to have shorter legs.

-- Deafness can occur in one or both ears of a dog at birth.
+- Deafness: Hearing loss can occur in one or both ears of a dog at birth.

-- Heart murmurs are common and may not require any medical or surgical intervention or can be severe depending on the dog.
+- Heart murmurs: This is a common condition in Havanese, which may not require any medical or surgical intervention, though it can be severe, depending on the dog.

-- Hip and elbow dysplasia, which is a painful condition of the skeletal system than can lead to lameness and may require surgical correction.
+- Hip and elbow dysplasia: This is a painful condition of the skeletal system that can lead to lameness and may require surgical correction.

-- Legg-Perthes disease is a hip joint disorder that can be painful and may require surgery.
+- Legg-Perthes disease: is a hip-and-joint disorder that can be painful and may require corrective surgery.

-- Patellar luxation, or "trick knee," is a disorder where the kneecap is "out of joint" and may require surgery to correct.
+- Patellar luxation: Also known as "trick knee," this is a disorder where the kneecap is "out of joint."
+It may require surgery to correct.

-- Sebaceous adenitis is a disease affecting the dog's skin and hair.
+- Sebaceous adenitis: This is a disease affecting the dog's skin and hair.
 It can lead to inflamed, irritated skin and hair loss.
-There is no cure for the condition but your veterinarian can help you manage your dog's condition to keep them comfortable.
+There is no cure for the condition, but your veterinarian can help you manage it to keep your dog comfortable.

-- Thyroid disorders, including hyperthyroidism and hypothyroidism.
-These conditions can lead to hair and skin conditions, weight loss or gain, lethargy and other associated symptoms.
+- Thyroid disorders: These include hyperthyroidism and hypothyroidism.
+Thyroid problems can lead to hair and skin conditions, weight loss or gain, lethargy, and other associated symptoms.

-A purebred Havanese puppy will cost between $800 to $1,200 though you can expect to pay more for a dog from champion show lines.
-The best place to start looking for a Havanese breeder is through the Havanese Club of America (HCA).
+A purebred Havanese puppy will cost between $800 to $1,200, though you can expect to pay more for a dog from champion show lines.
+The best place to start looking for a Havanese breeder is through the Havanese Club of America.
 The club maintains a breeder directory as well as a thorough breakdown of which health tests you should ask about when interviewing a breeder.

-If you prefer to find a Havanese up for adoption, the HCA supports Havanese Rescue Inc. This group lists dogs for adoption around the U.S. You should also use the Petfinder and Adopt-a-Pet websites to find dogs in shelters and rescues near you.
+If you are searching for a rescue dog, check with Petfinder and Adopt-a-Pet to find dogs in shelters and rescues near you.
 Contacting breeders may also help as some breeders may know of current owners who have a dog they need to rehome.
-You are not likely to find many Havanese purebred dogs in rescues, but it is possible if you're willing to be patient.
+You can also search the following breed-specific rescues:

 Is the Havanese the Right Dog For You?